 I believe council can look forward to forging mutual partnership arrangements in light of:

-The outstanding Waikato-Tainui Treaty settlement for the west coast harbours at Raglan, Aotea and Kāwhia.
+3. the outstanding Waikato-Tainui Treaty settlement for the west coast harbours of Raglan, Aotea and Kāwhia.

 I’m convinced the drivers for change will emerge from this space.